Hackshed/HS_MISTer_Wiki/mister/mister_amstrad.md

 Loading disks :-
 Insert disk using F12
 Type 'cat' to display the contents of the disk
-Type 'run"<filename>' to load the program
+Type ' run"&lt;filename>' to load the program

 [Handy Information](https://www.cpcwiki.eu/index.php/A_guide_to_running_software_on_a_real_Amstrad_CPC/CPC_Plus_computer)